Skip to main content

 Follow Army Recognition on Google News at this link

-Kuwait, following its post-Gulf War purchase, operates a fleet of 33 F/A-18 Hornets in two squadrons, including 26 F/A-18C and 7 F/A-18D models, alongside an Operational Conversion Unit (OCU) squadron for training.
+Kuwait, following its post-Gulf War purchase, operates a fleet of 33 F/A-18 Hornets in two squadrons, including 26 F/A-18C and 7 F/A-18D models, alongside an Operational Conversion Unit (OCU) squadron for training, a number reduced to 32 following a crash on October 9, 2024.
 (Picture source: US DoD)

 Khaled, who has been on an official visit to Kuwait since October 6, 2024, aimed at bolstering defense ties, was accompanied by the Chief of the Royal Malaysian Air Force (RMAF), General Tan Sri Asghar Khan Goriman Khan.
 During his visit, he met with key Kuwaiti officials, including Deputy Prime Minister Sheikh Fahad Yousef Saud Al-Sabah and Prime Minister Sheikh Ahmad Abdullah Al-Ahmad Al-Sabah.
 Discussions focused on the potential Hornet procurement and broader defense cooperation between Malaysia and Kuwait.